Baseline: Operation-Based Evolution and Versioning of Data: Evaluation Discussion

-\item \textbf{Code Co-evolution for Extract Entity}\greenCheck This problem builds upon the previous one, asking that a query for pending orders be rewritten during the schema evolution.
-We discussed this example and solved it in \S\ref{query-rewriting}, albeit in a fragmentary query language.
+To evaluate the capabilities of Baseline we have examined case studies taken from the research literature.
+These include the challenge problems identified in our prior paper \textit{Schema Evolution in Interactive Programming Systems}~\cite{challenge-problems}.
+We have already discussed four of these challenge problems in case studies \ref{case-multiplicity}, \ref{case-extract}, \ref{case-diverge}, and \ref{case-query}.
+The other four challenge problems reveal limitations, as follows.

-\item \textbf{Structured Document Edits}\redCross The problem is to take string data in a table column and parse it into multiple columns.
+\begin{casestudy} The challenge problem \textbf{Structured Document Edits}~\cite{challenge-problems} is to take comma-separated strings in a table column and split them into multiple columns.
 Changes should be transferable bidirectionally between the new document and a variant of the old.
-We have implemented a solution using a \textsf{parse} operation taking a regular expression that splits a string column of a table.
-But we judge that regular expressions violate Baseline's principle that operations are concrete direct manipulations, so we disclaim a solution.
+We have implemented a solution using a \textsf{Match} operation that takes a regular expression.
+This operation takes a string column and extracts the first match group of the regular expression into another column.
+While this solves the problem as stated we are not satisfied because the use of regular expressions violates Baseline's principle that operations correspond to concrete direct manipulations in the UI.
+We hope that the language of predicates conjectured in case~\ref{case-query} generalizes into a parsing language while still allowing Programming by Demonstration. \end{casestudy}

-\item \textbf{Code Co-Evolution for Structured Document Edits}\redCross This problem builds upon the previous one, asking that formulas be rewritten during the schema evolution.
-Baseline does not yet have enough of a formula language to meet the requirements of this problem.